-This section describes how to upgrade the software.
+This section describes how to upgrade CloudBees CD/RO in a non-clustered environment.
 The procedure is the same as when you upgrade CloudBees CD/RO and upgrade cluster configurations at the same time, except that you do not need to perform additional tasks to upgrade the cluster.

 To upgrade, use the